0w0Demonic/AquaHotkey/docs/core.md

 As of AHK v2.0, the following classes cannot declare variable declarations:

+- Any
   - Primitive
     - Number
       - Float
       - Integer
     - String
   - VarRef
   - ComValue
     - ComObjArray
     - ComObject
     - ComValueRef

 This also includes any class which derives from the list above, or any class that directly `extends Any`.

-You can use the following code snippet to determine whether a target can have custom variable declarations:
+You can use the following code function to determine whether a target can have custom variable declarations:

 ```ahk
 CanOverride__Init(Cls) => (Cls == Object) || HasBase(Cls, Object)